igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 period computed considering all the Q Blocks received since the beginning of the current R Block.

+To ensure a proper computation of the M value, endpoints implementing the R bit must identify the boundaries of incoming Q Blocks.
+The same approach described in {#endmarkingblock} should be used.

-Looking at the R-bit, observation points have an indication of losses experienced by the entire unobserved channel plus those occurred in the path from the sender up to them.
+Looking at the R-bit, unidirectional observation points have an indication of losses experienced by the entire unobserved channel plus those occurred in the path from the sender up to them.

-Since the Q Block is send in one direction, and the corresponding reflected R Block is sent in the opposite direction, the reflected R signal is transmitted with the packet rate of the slowest direction.
+Since the Q Block is sent in one direction, and the corresponding reflected R Block is sent in the opposite direction, the reflected R signal is transmitted with the packet rate of the slowest direction.
 Namely, if the observed direction is the slowest, there can be multiple Q Blocks transmitted in the unobserved